phong010198/phong010198/README.md

 - 👋 Hi, I’m @phong010198
 - 👀 I’m interested in Mobile Application Development
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning Flutter
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on developing Flutter or native Android apps
 - 📫 How to reach me ...

 <!---